NVIDIA/aistore/docs/overview.md

         "port_intra_control": "51082",
         "port_intra_data": "51083"
     }

 ```

-The fact that there are 3 logical networks is not a limitation - i.e, not a requirement to have exactly 3 (networks).
+The fact that there are 3 logical networks does not necessarily mean you need 3 physical fabrics.
+While public traffic must be strictly isolated, the intra-cluster control and data networks can be collapsed into one.

-Using the example above, here's a small deployment-time change to run a single one:
+Using the example above, here's a small deployment-time change to run a minimal two-network configuration:

 ```console
     "host_net": {